thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 * Provide an example in your projects where you had a regression (ie a piece of code that works but later stopped working).
 * Provide an example in your projects where you wish you had a unit test.
-* Provide an example in your projects where you wish you had an integration test.
 * Discuss your opinions on the benefits of creating tests.

 ## What is Test Driven Development (TDD)?